I. General Information

 Opt Out: All email offers for goods and services sent to you by us include an opportunity to opt-out from receiving future communications from us about our services.
 Simply follow the “Opt Out” instructions included in the email message.

-Your request will be processed as soon as possible, but may take up to twenty (20) business days.
+Your request will be processed as soon as possible, usually being processed within fifteen (15) days of receipt, but may take up to forty-five (45) business days.
 If you are a third-party attempting to opt-out another person, you must provide evidence of legally sufficient authorization before we will opt the other person out.

 If you choose to opt out of our consumer database(s), we will stop licensing your information to any of our clients.
 Please understand that opting out of our databases: